sivareddyit/qubership-envgene/docs/application-manifest.md

 1. No service component exists
 2. No resource profile baseline exists.
 Performance parameters are defined in the Helm chart values
+3. The service list is formed according to the principle - **service for each `Helm-chart` component**

 ![application-manifest-model-without-service.png](/docs/images/application-manifest-model-without-service.png)